thorin-schiffer/freeturn/docs/contribution.md

 Consult [the official guide by wagtial](https://wagtail.io/blog/amazon-s3-for-media-files/) and docs for [collections](https://docs.wagtail.io/en/v2.8.1/editor_manual/documents_images_snippets/collections.html).
 Collections perms are not usually synced with the ACL for s3, so [wagtail-storages](https://github.com/torchbox/wagtail-storages) is keep the in sync.

+## Django debug toolbar

+See [configuration](configuration.md#debug-toolbar) how to easily enable the django debug toolbar for development.